pniedzielski/StreamController-OBSLiveSplitOnePlugin/README.md

 * Toggling between in-game timing and RTA timing
 * Pausing the timer and undoing all timer pauses
 * Saving your splits to disk
+* Updating the current splits file and layout file

-In the future we plan to support updating the current split and layout files, and configuring auto-splitters.
+In the future we plan to support for configuring auto-splitters.

 ## Requirements
 This plugin uses the OBS websocket interface to interact with a